kaisoz/terraform-nextcloud-ec2-rds-s3/README.md

 # Terraform template to install the Nextcloud application in AWS

-This Terraform template installs and configures the latest Nextcloud version along with its dependencies.
+This template for Terraform 0.12 installs and configures the latest Nextcloud version along with its dependencies.
 The configuration uses a MySql RDS instance as database and a S3 bucket as datastore.

 ## Features